maban/styleguides/_resourceexample/mapbox.md

  - patterns
 ---

-An extensive guide featuring HTML and CSS patterns, a writing guide, and tutorials for implentation.
+An extensive guide featuring HTML and CSS patterns, a writing guide, and tutorials for implementation.